BTNeandertha1/BTDiablo/README.md

 - Adjust Merc AI
 # Patch Notes
 - HOLIDAY GIFT NOW AVAILABLE!
+- Fixed a bug where you could not up items

 # Recent Patch Notes
 - ***MAKE SURE TO DROP ALL STANDARDS, UBER KEYS, ORGANS AND HELL FIRE ASH FOR THIS PATCH ADDED STACKEDITEMSSC.D2S FOR REPLACEMENTS***